Freeport Center

 The Freeport Center is a manufacturing, warehousing, and distribution center located in Clearfield, Utah.
 It was originally built in 1942 as the Clearfield Naval Supply Depot, which was decommissioned in 1962.
 A portion of the old Navy Supply Depot now exists as Clearfield Job Corps.
-This lines the westernmost section of the Freeport Center.
+This consists of a section in the south center that is bounded by Antelope Dr to the south, 'D' St at the north, 7th St to the west; and a stepped eastern boarder of 9th, 10th, and 11th Streets moving south.

 The 680 acre center consists of 78 buildings, totaling more than 7000000 sqft.
 Buildings range in size from 4000 sqft to 400000 sqft.
 Most buildings have a railroad loading dock on one side, and a truck loading dock on the other.

 About 70 companies have manufacturing and distribution facilities in the Freeport Center, including Lifetime Products, Northrop Grumman, Don Julio Foods, and Utility Trailer Manufacturing Company.
 It is also the former headquarters of defunct roller coaster company Arrow Dynamics.

 The Freeport Center's name is a reference to Utah's Freeport Law, enacted in 1966, which exempted inventory held for sale from property taxes.